williamtianqi/INTD365_GROUP/README.txt

 1. Provide 10 random sentences generated from your script.

-(you can change 10, to 1 for a simple sentence rather than 10 sentences) python randsent.py -g grammar.gr -n 10
+(you can change 10, to 1 for a simple sentence rather than 10 sentences) python randsent.py -g grammar.gr -M 6 -n 10

 every president in every pickle under the pickled president ate every perplexed president with every fine floor on a pickle under every chief of staff under a floor on the sandwich under every president on every floor on every president in a pickled president !